yourselftoscience/yourselftoscience.org/public/index.html.md

-# Yourself To Science: Contribute to Science
+# Yourself to Science: Contribute to Science

-Yourself To Science™ is an open-source project providing a comprehensive list of services that allow individuals to contribute to scientific research with their data, genome, body, and more.
+Yourself to Science™ is an open-source project providing a comprehensive list of services that allow individuals to contribute to scientific research with their data, genome, body, and more.

 This page provides a filterable list of all resources.
 You can also download the full dataset as CSV or JSON.